The Year 9 Options Process

 All students will study English Language, English Literature, Mathematics, Double Award Science (or Triple/Separate).
 Additional non-examined subject time is given to PE and Ethics and Personal Development (EPD).

-Your personal pathway choices can be seen by logging in to the Options Form via this link as from 4th March 2019.
+Your personal pathway choices can be seen by logging in to the Options Form via the link in MyHighcliffe from 27th February 2024.

 What is the English Baccalaureate?